goodwiins/prompt-injection-defense/paper/my_papper.md

 \*Latency measured on CPU (Apple M-series); GPU deployments typically achieve 1-2ms.

 Notably, we achieve **1.4% False Positive Rate** [95% CI: 0.92%, 2.13%] on the challenging NotInject dataset (n=1500, introduced by Liang et al., 2024), validating the effectiveness of our BIT strategy combined with threshold optimization (τ=0.95).
-The model achieves **100% recall** [95% CI: 92.9%, 100%], ensuring no attacks are missed, while maintaining reasonable precision [95% CI: 59.0%, 79.8%].
+The model achieves **high recall** (98.8% [95.7-99.9%]), ensuring robust attack detection, while maintaining reasonable precision [95% CI: 59.0%, 79.8%].

+> **Note on Thresholds**: Results reported here use τ=0.95 (optimized on validation set) to minimize over-defense.
+With standard τ=0.5, recall improves to 99.8% but NotInject FPR increases to 4.2%.

+### 7.1.1 Precision-Recall Analysis

+While 98.8% recall ensures comprehensive attack detection, the 70.4% [95% CI: 59.0-79.8%] precision means legitimate users experience one false alarm per ~3 flagged prompts.
+This trade-off is acceptable for critical infrastructure but may reduce usability in consumer applications.

 ### 7.2 Baseline Comparison